TGoldsack1/biolaysumm/index.md

 #### Task 1: Lay Summarization
 Given an article's abstract and main text as input, the goal is for participants to train a model (or models) to generate the lay summary.
 Two datasets (derived from PLOS and eLife) are provided for model training and will be used for evaluation.
 For the final evaluation, submissions will be ranked on the average performance across both datasets.

-For this task, submissions can be generated from either 2 separate summarization models (i.e., one for each dataset) or a single unified model (i.e., trained on both datasets).
+For this task, submissions can be generated from either 2 separate summarization models (i.e., one trained on each dataset) or a single unified model (i.e., trained on both datasets).
 Participants will be required to indicate which approach was taken for each submission.

 #### Task 2: Readability-controlled Summarisation